 Smart Knowledge Management context marketing and customer service

 Context marketing aims to market messages as unique as possible for every customer.
 Messages are made to be custom, efficient, and successful.
 Customer service also seeks to achieve similar results as context marketing.
 Context clarifies the meaning of information or pieces of data.
 Marketers do understand the significance of context and always tailor their messages to specific individuals and events.
-In order to make advertisements to be more resonate with the target audience, an understanding of context is critical.
+In order to make advertisements to be more resonant with the target audience, an understanding of context is critical.
 Context marketing links communication to levels where it is most relevant, effective, or surpasses simple content marketing by integrating timing as an ingredient.
 Smart knowledge management offers the chance for information to be consumed or read by the target audience (customers).
 In order for information to have the best chance to be effective and reach the targeted audience, it is important that it perfectly marches with the issue and the customer type.

 Smart knowledge management applies contextual information from clients and employees to autonomously filter the existing knowledge base to a fraction of existing data and improve the relevance and accuracy of the presented information to customers.
 Knowledge can be used in smarter ways by time and personalize the delivery of knowledge to customers when it is most valuable.
 A couple of software has been developed to make this objective reached.
 Such systems organize knowledge in the form of content and smart companies develop resources such as articles and give external customers and internal employees access to such content.